 Light Quality & You

-Lumens is the amount of brightness a bulb emits.
-The higher the number the brighter the bulb.
-When planning your light arrangement, It is important to consider the brightness of the bulb both in regards to placement and spacing between your bulbs.
-If you are lighting a work space you may find you need higher lumen bulbs in order to adequately see your work.
-However, if you are lighting a living room or a den you may want lower lumens so that the space is peaceful.
+If you are lighting a workspace you may find you require higher lumen bulbs in order to adequately see your work.
+If you are lighting a living room you may prefer lower lumens, so the space is peaceful and inviting.

-Want the best of both worlds?
+Want the best of both worlds for a dual-purpose room?
 Consider dimmable bulbs.
-Our dimmable bulbs work with a variety of dimming switches and will allow you to choose the perfect brightness level for every occasion.
+Our dimmable bulbs work with a variety of dimming switches and allow you to choose the appropriate brightness level for every occasion.

 Color & Variation

 Color is measured in degrees of Kelvin (K) on a scale from 1,000 to 10,000.
 Color Temperature can have a dramatic impact on the space you plan to light.
 When discussing lighting, color temperature is described as either warm or cool light.
 Warmer color temperatures create a peaceful and relaxing space that works well in most public areas.
 Cooler temperatures promote enhanced concentration.

 Our products come in a variety of color temperatures to help you achieve the perfect light quality in your home or office project.
 As you can see in the chart below, warmer colors tend to fall under 3000K.
 If you seek task lighting – for an office or garage or workshop – then you will likely want a light with 3100K or above.
 When lighting a retail display or providing security lighting, you will want something over 4500K to replicate daylight and bring out the crisp textures of what you are lighting in the room or outdoor space with a more blue-white style light beam.

 - 3000K (Warm White) --- Appears: Yellow

 - 9000K (Ultra Bright White)